The How, When and Why of Hydro-Jetting Sewer Lines

 - More economical.
 A single pipe cleaning with a hydro-jetting system can delay the need for another service call to clear blockages or tree roots up to four times longer than a typical procedure with a mechanical snake.
 This reduces sewer service expenses over the long term.

-For more information on hydro-jetting sewer lines in the Chicago area, please contact us at Black Diamond Plumbing & Mechanical.
+For more information on hydro-jetting sewer lines, please contact us at Black Diamond Plumbing & Mechanical.

 Image Provided by Shutterstock.com